 Students will be required to perform certain job functions that may require the student to be able to carry at least 120 lbs.
 Another requirement for employment in EMS is extended hours without sleep.
-In order to prepare the student for these tasks, each student may be required to perform physical exercise to include but not limited to:
+To prepare the student for these tasks, each student may be required to perform physical exercise to include but not limited to: